-The Ortovox 3+ is a solid triple antennae beacon that is easy to use, with most of the features that backcountry users are looking for with not a lot of extras.
-The 3+ has a little below average maximum range and was good, but not great during the bracketing stage of our search; but it does have one of our top rated flagging functions and is very easy to use.
+The Ortovox 3+ is a solid triple antennae beacon that is easy to use, with most of the features that backcountry users are looking for but without a lot of extras.
+The 3+ has below average maximum range and proved to be just okay during the bracketing stage of our search, but it is very easy to use.
 The Ortovox 3+ used to be one of the better priced three-antennae avalanche beacons and the former winner of our OutdoorGearLab Best Buy award.
-Now with beacons like the Pieps DSP Sport ($275), Mammut Element Barryvox ($350), Arva Neo ($350), and Ortovox Zoom+ ($300) the 3+ is more average in price but still a great beacon.
-The new Best Buy winner is the Pieps DSP Sport, which is a little faster, was a little more precise while bracketing and has a longer range.
-The Ortovox 3+ processor was noticeably slower than our Editors' Choice, the Mammut Pulse Barryvox, or the Arva Pro W but also didn't "bracket" quite as well and we had to move slower under five meters compared with the BCA Tracker 2.
+Now with beacons like the BCA Tracker 2 ($300), Arva Evo4 ($290), the Pieps DSP Sport ($320), and Mammut Barryvox ($350), the 3+ isn't the super deal it once was.

-The range of the Ortovox 3+ is toward the lower end of the spectrum of beacons and nearly the lowest of the three-antennae beacons we tested.
+The range of the 3+ is toward the lower end of the spectrum of beacons and nearly the lowest of the three-antennae beacons we tested.
 The 3+ had a maximum range just below 40 meters.
-That means it has a few meters longer range than an original BCA Tracker DTS and the Ortovox Zoom+ but a few meters shorter range than the new BCA Tracker 2 and had a shorter range than the similarly priced new Pieps DSP Sport beacon.
+That means it has a few meters longer range than an original BCA Tracker DTS, Arva Evo4, and the Ortovox Zoom+, but not by much.
+It consistently came up meters shorter than the new BCA Tracker 2 and had a shorter range than the similarly priced Pieps DSP Sport and Mammut Barryvox beacons.

-The 3+ beacon is among the simplest and easiest to use and was just as easy to use as the Backcountry Access Tracker DTS and BCA Tracker 2 as well as the Ortovox Zoom but had a few more features.
-The Ortovox 3+ has very simple controls and is a great Beacon for novice backcountry travelers or even experienced users who could appreciate its simplicity.
-It's easy to operate with the small exception of going from send mode to search mode.
-Similar to the Mammut Pulse and Element you simultaneously move to buttons outward.
+The 3+ beacon is among the simplest and easiest to use, and was as easy to use as the Backcountry Access Tracker DTS and BCA Tracker 2, as well as the Ortovox Zoom, but with a few more features.
+The Ortovox 3+ has straightforward controls and is a great beacon for a novice or less practiced backcountry traveler.
+Ease of use and easy to understand displays are this model's strongest advantage.

 Ease of Use in the Fine Search